 The Fund is ready to redeem, at the applicable Net Asset Value per Share, all or any part of the Shares standing in the name of a Shareholder in the Fund.
-Unless redeemed earlier than the minimum holding period of 7 days, when an early redemption fee of 1% will apply, there is no redemption fee.
+Unless redeemed earlier than the minimum holding period of 90 days when an Early Redemption Fee of 1% will apply, there is no redemption fee.

-TOTAL EXPENSES OF THE FUND
+TOTAL EXPENSES OF THE FUNDS

-The total expenses paid out or projected to be paid out of the gross proceeds of the Offer include, but are not limited to, filing fees, registration fees, legal research fees, business registration licenses, notarial fees, legal opinion and assistance fees, external auditor's fees, and management, distribution, advisory and transfer agent fees.
+The total expenses paid out or projected to be paid out of the gross proceeds of the Offer include, but are not limited to, filing fees, registration fees, legal research fees, business registration licenses, notarial fees, legal opinion fees, external auditor's fees, and management, distribution, advisory and transfer agent fees.